 Your Experience Will Likely Differ from the Averages

-Before going further I should point out that it is really important to keep in mind that regardless of what the averages reveal, your own experience could fall well outside of the averages on either end.
+Before going further I should point out that it is important to keep in mind that regardless of what the averages reveal, your own experience could fall well outside of the averages on either end.
 Even though knowing the averages can help you plan you should not assume that your experience will match the average.
 It is important to plan for a variety of potential scenarios.

 The Average Stay in Assisted Living